Cardinals vs. Royals Player Props Betting Odds

-Player prop bet options for Paul Goldschmidt, Vinnie Pasquantino and others are listed when the St. Louis Cardinals host the Kansas City Royals at Busch Stadium on Monday at 2:15 PM ET.
+Player prop betting options for Paul Goldschmidt, Vinnie Pasquantino and others are available in the St. Louis Cardinals-Kansas City Royals matchup at Busch Stadium on Tuesday, starting at 7:45 PM ET.

 Bet on this matchup or its props with DraftKings!